For more than 25 years, the federal ban on sports wagering, PASPA, ensured that the sports betting industry was mostly relegated to Nevada.

 How big will the PA sports betting market be?

-Until now the few legal options available have led many Americans have taken their business to unregulated, offshore online sportsbooks.
+Until last year the few legal options available led many Americans have taken their business to unregulated, offshore online sportsbooks.

-Pennsylvania’s legalization of sports betting is a step in the right direction, although its high taxes and fees might keep the market from reaching its full potential.
+Pennsylvania’s legalization of sports betting is a step in the right direction, although its high taxes and fees somewhat hold the market from reaching its full potential.

-At any rate, a recent report by Gambling Compliance estimates that the PA sports wagering market could be worth as much as $400 million per year.
-This figure is higher than any of the other states expected to most first with sports betting, now that the Supreme Court has struck down PASPA.
+At any rate, an early report by Gambling Compliance had estimated that the PA sports wagering market could be worth as much as $400 million per year (we project possibly more than 80% of that will be through online betting).
+This is better potential that most other states hurrying to launch sports betting.

 Sports wagering bigger than online casinos?